-- 7.)
-Note: According to NM Administrative Code, Chapter 6.29.1, "The student lunch period each day shall be at least thirty (30) minutes.
-Lunch recess shall not be counted as part of the instructional day."
-However, morning and afternoon recess is counted as a part instructional time during the five and one-half (5.5) hours per day or nine hundred ninety (990) hours per year. - 7.
-Capstone Project - a.
-All schools are invited to participate in this effort to engage students in a more studentcentered elective choice that promotes relevance in their education.
+- a.
+All schools are invited to participate in this effort to engage students in a more student-centered elective choice that promotes relevance in their education.
 This new offering is the result of a negotiated joint task force. - b.
 The intent of this course is to provide students the opportunity to practice: - 1.)
 Developing solutions - 2.)
 Formulating arguments - 3.)
 Communicating their findings and understandings using various media - c.
 Students' efforts will culminate in a district-wide symposium - d.
 Any licensed secondary teacher is eligible to teach the course, which will be called Guided Study: Capstone Project, however, no extra funding or district-delivered professional development will be provided.
-The teacher volunteers from each school site will work as a collaborative cohort during the spring 2021 semester to develop curricular supports and rubrics for this developing pilot program, - e.
+The teacher volunteers from each school site worked as a collaborative cohort during the spring 2021 semester to develop curricular supports and rubrics for this developing pilot program. - e.
 Students should receive a recognition at graduation as determined by the teacher cohort.
 This course will not be mandated by the District. - f.
 Capstone Project Course - 1.)
 General Description: - 2.)
 In semester one, students will explore meaningful issues through varying critical lenses to understand how and why research is conducted.
-Students will have the opportunity to practice developing solutions, arguments, and communicating their findings and understandings using various media, such as video, slide presentation, performance, written documents, legislation, physical construction and other demonstrable methods. - 3.)
+Students will have the opportunity to practice developing solutions, arguments, and communicating their findings and

+- understandings using various media, such as video, slide presentation, performance, written documents, legislation, physical construction and other demonstrable methods. - 3.)
 In semester two, students will work independently to develop a passion project based on a topic or issue of interest that has relevance to the community.
 Students will conduct their own research to guide a deep dive into the subject matter and create their own project.
 Students will work with a mentor to use the skills they learned in semester one, culminating in a district-wide symposium to present their findings.
 Students will have the opportunity to share their passion project and also engage with community members and peers from around the city. - 4.)
 In this year-long class, students will develop a variety of skills including how to conduct research as well as critical thinking skills, resilience, problem solving, time management, integrity, positionality, identifying bias, community-mindedness, communication, and collaboration.
 Most importantly, students will develop the habits of self-directed learning.
 The capstone project is an exhibition of what a student can do when they apply knowledge in a particular area.
 Some potential projects may be building a guitar after researching various models, engaging the community in a development project, working with legislators to write potential legislation, writing and producing a podcast series or short film, or constructing an engine from scratch. - 5.)
 Successful completion of the capstone course and symposium will earn students a capstone seal, graduation regalia, and recognition.